e2eSolutionArchitect/semantic-release-iac/README.md

 To maintain consistency and ensure smooth Semantic Release automation, developers should follow a standardized commit message format.
 The commit messages should follow the **Conventional Commits** specification.

-# How to Implement Semantic Release
+# How to Implement Semantic Release - [Please refer here](https://github.com/TheSolutionArchitect/github-actions-shared-workflows/blob/main/release-pipeline-setup.md)

-## Steps are as follows

-- In the repository root please create a configuration file .releaserc with the same file content of .releaserc from 'semantic-release-iac' repository.
-- Create a pipeline yml file 'release.yml' under .github/workflows/ directory.
-As it is in 'semantic-release-iac' repository.
-Copy content from .github/workflows/release.yml.
-- commit these changes to your repository.
-- Navigate to 'Actions' tab of your GitHub repository.
-(Steps from here are for GitHub Actions pipeline)
-- Left Panel will show 'Release' workflow under 'All Workflows'.
-- Select the release workflow and 'Run workflow' for manual release.

-NOTE: To avoid creating release version on every commit/pull request, please keep the release pipeline as 'workflow_dispatch'.
+NOTE: To avoid creating a release version on every commit/pull request, please keep the release pipeline as 'workflow_dispatch'.
 As it is in .github/workflow/release.yml

 ## Here’s a guide for developers to write commit messages: